lnurl/luds/spec.md

 ![A QR encoded LNUrl example](https://i.imgur.com/HbB7U1K.png)

-`lnurl` can be presented either directly or be embedded in Lightning invoice if respected `lnurl` usage scenario can be gracefully degraded to just using an invoice.
-When embedded in Lightning invoice `lnurl` is not bech32-encoded and a letter `v` is used as tag identifier with decoding rules identical to Description tag `d`.
-When presented directly a `lightning:` prefix may be used similar to how it's currently used with Lightning invoices.

 Once `lnurl` is decoded:
 - If `tag` query parameter is present then this `lnurl` has a special meaning, further actions will be based on `tag` parameter value.
 - Otherwise an HTTPS GET request should be issued which must return a Json object containing a `tag` field, further actions will be based on `tag` field value.